 Stage 3 is the Deep Dive.
-The research team performs intensive analysis on valuation and business characteristics, with a group of analysts focused on the stock as a "purchase" and one or more analysts focused on the stock as a "short-sale," a version of the so-called Socratic method of reasoning.
+The research team performs intensive analysis on valuation and business characteristics, with a lead analyst focused on the stock as a "purchase" and an opposing analyst focused on the stock as a "short-sale," a version of the so-called Socratic method of reasoning.
 Key pivot points include: